Rosa Gumataotao Rios: Treasurer of the United States

-In May 2009, President Barack Obama nominated Rios to be Treasurer of the United States and was confirmed by the Senate unanimously in July 2009.
+On May 18, 2009, President Obama nominated Rios to be Treasurer of the United States and was confirmed by the Senate unanimously on July 24, 2009.
 Rios was sworn in on August 20, 2009.
-Her signature was initially taken on her first day of the job (August 6th), and first appeared on US paper currency the day after Thanksgiving 2009.
+Her signature was initially taken on her first day of the job (August 6), and first appeared on US paper currency the day after Thanksgiving 2009.
 Rios was also a part of the team that implemented the American Recovery and Reinvestment Act with an emphasis on the Build America Bonds (BAB) program.
 Rios convened and trained state and local government officials and other stakeholders on how to access and utilize Build America Bonds to fund major infrastructure projects during the economic recovery.
 Rios was the Chief Executive Officer of the Bureau of Engraving and Printing and the United States Mint.
 She oversaw all currency and coin production activities.
 Rios was the first Treasurer to have her portfolio which also included the Chair of the Advanced Counterfeiting Deterrence Steering Committee and Senior Advisor to the Secretary of the Treasury in the areas of community development and public engagement.
 Her signature currently appeared on $1.2 trillion out of the $1.4 trillion in circulation worldwide when she stepped aside.

-Her almost eight-year effort to redesign the nation’s currency included the first-ever nationwide public engagement process in the history of the federal government using a social media portal, roundtables and town halls.
+Her almost eight-year effort to redesign the nation's currency included the first-ever nationwide public engagement process in the history of the federal government using a social media portal, roundtables and town halls.
 Rios began pushing for the change soon after she joined the Obama Administration in 2009.
 Her presentation to then-Treasury Secretary Tim Geithner went so well, she told CNN afterwards, that she left the room convinced the cause was sailing forward.
 Rios stepped down as Treasurer; her last day in office was July 11, 2016.
-Rios was the longest serving Senate-confirmed Treasury official beginning with her time on the Treasury/Federal Reserve Transition Team in November 2008 at the height of the financial crisis.
+Rios was the longest serving Senate-confirmed Treasury official beginning with her time on the Treasury/Federal Reserve Transition Team in November 2008 during the 2008 financial crisis.

 Later career

 After the end of her tenure at Treasury, Rios launched an organization called Empowerment 2020 at the Radcliffe Institute for Advanced Study, where she was working as a visiting scholar.
 In November 2020, Rios was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the United States Department of Treasury.
 In May 2021, Rios joined the board of directors at Ripple Labs.
-Inc. That year she also joined the cast of judges/investors on the streaming series Unicorn Hunters, where entrepreneurs pitch investing in their businesses and the audience at home can also choose to invest alongside the judges.
-Fellow judges on the show includes Lance Bass and Steve Wozniak.
+That year she also joined the cast of judges/investors on the streaming series Unicorn Hunters, where entrepreneurs pitch investing in their businesses and the audience at home can also choose to invest alongside the judges.
+Fellow judges on the show include Lance Bass and Steve Wozniak.

-On January 11, 2018, Rios was appointed to be a commissioner of the United States Semiquincentennial Commission.
-She was appointed to be chair of the commission by President Joe Biden in July 2022, succeeding Dan DiLella.
+On January 11, 2018, Rios was named a commissioner of the United States Semiquincentennial Commission.
+She was appointed chair of the commission by President Joe Biden in July 2022, succeeding Dan DiLella.